Alex Lee (wrestler): World Wonder Ring Stardom (2015–2016)

+Janjic debuted in World Wonder Ring Stardom on July 26, 2015 in a loss to Reo Hazuki.
 Another promotion which Janjic worked for was World Wonder Ring Stardom, where she made a notable appearance at Stardom 5STAR Grand Prix 2015 from September 4, where she teamed up with Sendai Sachiko in a losing effort to Mayu Iwatani and Kairi Hojo.
-Janjic participated in the Goddesses Of Stardom Tag League tournament, where on the fourth night which took place on November 8, she teamed up with Kaori Yoneyama, falling short to Thunder Rock (Io Shirai and Mayu Iwatani) in a first-round match.
+Janjic participated in the 2015 Goddesses of Stardom Tag League, where on the fourth night which took place on November 8, she teamed up with Kaori Yoneyama, falling short to Thunder Rock (Io Shirai and Mayu Iwatani) in a first-round match.
 On the first night of Stardom New Years Stars 2016, she participated in a 15-women battle royal, also involving the winner Momo Watanabe, Dakota Kai, Kellie Skater, Hiromi Mimura and others.
 Another notable event in which she participated was the Stardom Cinderella Tournament 2016, where on April 29 she fell short to Santana Garrett in a first-round match.
 Janjic took part in the Stardom Premium Star Wars, a two night event starting on June 4, 2016, where she teamed up with Hiroyo Matsumoto, falling short to Candy Crush (Chelsea and Kairi Hojo).
 On the second night she teamed up with Azumi, scoring a defeat against Eimi Nishina and Natsumi Maki.